 The laws that govern the transfer of property have been laid down under the Transfer of Property Act of 1882.
 As defined by the Act, any kind of property can is transferable by an individual “competent to contract and entitled to transferable property, or authorized to dispose of transferable property not his own”.
 Though property transfer is permissible as a gift, sale, or handover; an individual is not allowed to gift any property that they plan on owning in the future.

-Purchasing the home of your dreams is possible with home loan options.
+Purchasing the home of your dreams is now possible with plenty of finance option such as a home loan options.
 Tata Capital Housing Finance Institution grants home loans ranging from Rs.
 2,00,000 to Rs.
 5,00,00,000 depending upon your eligibility, with home loan interest rates starting at just 9.25%.
-So, check out your home loan eligibility using Tata Capital’s home loan eligibility calculator online and apply for your housing loan today!
+So, check out your home loan eligibility online at Tata Capital and apply for your housing loan today!